 - Bullying "black spots" within the school will be identified and monitored during break times. - Staff will be vigilant and follow the procedures as incidents arise.
-Certain staff members will identify themselves with a fluorescent 'KiVa jacket' during supervision. - An exceptional 'whole class survey' on bullying may be administered if needed. - Every year, pupils will take an online anonymous survey to review instances of bullying in the school. - Some social networking sites will continue to be blocked.
-The Anti-Bullying Policy will operate in conjunction with the school's ICT Acceptable Use Policy.
+Certain staff members will identify themselves with a fluorescent 'KiVa jacket' during supervision. - An exceptional 'whole class survey' on bullying may be administered if needed. - Every year, P2, P4, S1, S2, S3 pupils will take an online anonymous survey to review the implementation of KiVa programme. - Some social networking sites will continue to be blocked.
+The Anti-Bullying Policy will operate in conjunction with the school's ICT Charter.

-9.3 Pupil Involvement
+9.3.
+PUPIL INVOLVEMENT

-- Senior pupils could assist newcomers to the school through a "mentor" programme. - The Pupils' Committee (CdE) should play an important role in both the organisation and implementation of the "well-being week". - A pupil Anti-Bullying committee can be established to work and initiate a bully-free culture in the school. - Pupil involvement should also be sought to promote a responsible use of social networks
+- Pupils could assist newcomers to the school through a "mentor" programme. - The Pupils' Committee (CdE) should play an important role in both the organisation and implementation of the "well-being week". - A pupils anti-bullying council could be set up to support the implementation of the KiVa programme, help maintain a bullying-free culture at school and promote responsible use of social networks.

-9.4 School Advisory Council (SAC)
+9.4.
+SCHOOL ADVISORY COUNCIL (SAC)

-The SAC needs to ratify the school's Anti-Bullying policy submitted to for ratification.
-Policy updates will be presented at the Education Councils.
+The SAC ratifies the school's anti-bullying policy.
+Updates the policy will be presented to the Education Council.